Experience a Rail-cruise vacation featuring the Empire Builder to Seattle plus an Alaska cruise through the Inside Passage featuring Hubbard Glacier.

-Alaska's capitol city of Juneau is located on the Gastineau Channel in Alaska's panhandle and is home to the Juneau Icefield.
+Alaska's capital city of Juneau is located on the Gastineau Channel in Alaska's panhandle and is home to the Juneau Icefield.
 Sitting atop steep mountains is the Juneau Icefield, a large ice mass encompassing more than 30 glaciers including the mighty Mendenhall Glacier.
 In addition to the Juneau Icefield, consider a visit to the lush Tongass National Forest, browse the rustic local shops, or climb aboard the Mt.
 Roberts Tramway for beautiful views and a great spot to hike.
 Overnight ship.
 (B, L, D)

-Day 7 - Glacier Bay
+Day 7 - Hubbard Glacier

 Day 8 - Sitka, Alaska

 Situated on the west side of Baranof Island in the Alexander Archipelago, Sitka is flanked by majestic mountains and the glistening Pacific Ocean.
 The town's history as a Russian settlement can be seen in its early architecture, like the onion domes of St. Michael's Cathedral, a National Historical Landmark since 1962.
 Spend the day uncovering the town's storied history.
-Enjoy a performance by the New Archangel Dancers, meet Tlinget natives, and stand on the spot where the United States took possession of Alaska in 1867 for $7.2 million-less than two cents per acre.
+Enjoy a performance by the New Archangel Dancers, meet Tlingt natives, and stand on the spot where the United States took possession of Alaska in 1867 for $7.2 million-less than two cents per acre.
 Visit the Sitka National Historical Park, Alaska's oldest federally designated park.
 Hike the scenic coastal trails within the park and discover a collection of cedar totem poles donated by Native leaders in southeast Alaska.
 Or, shop in the downtown district and pop into the Sheldon Jackson Museum, Alaska's oldest museum with collections that represent the state's rich history and diverse cultures.
 Overnight ship.
 (B, L, D)

 Day 9 - Ketchikan, Alaska

-Known as the "Salmon Capitol of the World" and home to the world's largest collection of totem poles, Ketchikan is the southernmost city in Alaska and today's port of call.
+Known as the "Salmon Capital of the World" and home to the world's largest collection of totem poles, Ketchikan is the southernmost city in Alaska and today's port of call.
 Appreciate the town's sights and attractions with a self-guided walking tour.
 A highlight of your route can include Creek Street, a wooden boardwalk featuring museums, galleries, restaurants, and popular local shops.
 The Southeast Alaska Discovery Center provides insight into the profound significance of the Tongass National Forest.
 Or visit the Deer Mountain Tribal Hatchery and Eagle Center to get a firsthand look at the state's salmon hatchery program and see rescue birds and its rehabilitation program.
-The Totem Heritage Center showcases a collection of 19th century totem poles, and the Saxman Native Village and Totem Bight State Park respectively offer a glimpse into native Tlinget traditions.
+The Totem Heritage Center showcases a collection of 19th century totem poles, and the Saxman Native Village and Totem Bight State Park respectively offer a glimpse into native Tlingt traditions.

 A must-see attraction in Ketchikan is Misty Fjords National Monument, a protected area of more than 2,294,000 acres of Tongass National Forest in Alaska's panhandle.
 These deep water fjords left by retreating glaciers created granite cliffs towering thousands of feet above the sea and countless waterfalls tumbling into tranquil waters.
 Try a flightseeing trip to get an up close and personal perspective on this breathtaking sight and gain a unique vantage point from which to snap priceless souvenir photos.
 Overnight ship.
 (B, L, D)